Pearl (miniseries): Novelization

 Some sources erroneously cite the miniseries as based on a novel by dramatist Sterling Silliphant, but in fact the reverse is true.
-As the copyright and publication dates indicate, Silliphant novelized his scripts for a paperback original, intended in part to promote the mimniseries.
+As the copyright and publication dates indicate, Silliphant novelized his scripts for a paperback original, intended in part to promote the miniseries.
 (Silliphant had similarly novelized his screenplay for The Slender Thread.)
 With a timing typical of the era, it was released by Dell Books as a tie-in edition six months in advance of the mini-series airing.

-The novelization is more graphic than the miniseries (such as when Doug North and Holly Nagata make love in her car) and includes a subplot involving a Japanese fighter pilot who eventually strafes Doug North’s ship.
+The novelization is more graphic than the miniseries (such as when Doug North and Holly Nagata make love in her car) and includes a subplot involving a Japanese fighter pilot who eventually strafes Doug North's ship.